Nooch98/NullFiles/README.md

 NullFiles is NOT:

-* full-disk encryption (like bitlocker, veracrypt etc etc)
+* full-disk encryption
-* A tool for plausible deniability (no hidden volumes).
+* a hidden volume / plausible deniability system
 * ransomware-proof storage
+* a replacement for BitLocker, VeraCrypt, LUKS, or other dedicated disk/container encryption systems

 If your threat model requires protection against forensic attackers: